For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Demonstrate technical competencies using appropriate digital tools.
+- Demonstrate technical competencies using appropriate digital tools

-- Apply relevant computational thinking skills.
+- Apply relevant computational thinking

 Assessment